A Proof-theoretic Semantics for Intuitionistic Linear Logic: Introduction

-Proof-theoretic semantics itself can be seen as having two main branches: The first, that of Proof-theoretic Validity (P-tV), concerns itself with the issue of what constitutes a valid proof.
-This approach to meaning can be seen as a continuation of Prawitz's General Proof Theory~\cite{Prawitz1971ideas, prawitz1973towards} and has been explored by authors such as Dummett~\cite{Dummett_LogicalBasis_1991}, Prawitz~\cite{Prawitz_General_Proof_Theory_1974}, Schroeder-Heister~\cite{Schroeder-Heister1991-SCHUPS,SchroederHeister_UniformPtSforLogicalConstants_1991} along with Piecha and de-Campos Sanz~\cite{Piecha2015failure, Piecha_CompletenessInPtS_2016}.
-The second, that of Base-extension Semantics (B-eS), concerns itself with the question of what constitutes a valid formula and is the approach we will consider in this paper.
-This approach has been explored by Sandqvist~\cite{Tor2005, Tor_HypothesisDischarging_2015} and Schroeder-Heister, Piecha and de-Campos Sanz~\cite{Piecha_CompletenessInPtS_2016, CamposSanz2014-CAMACR-5}.
-However, it was Sandqvist's work on Intutionistic Propositional Logic (IPL) that cemented the importance of Base-extension Semantics as a viable approach to P-tS due to having soundness and completeness results~\cite{Tor2015}.
-For a good comparison of these two approaches (as well as a third approach that is similar to B-eS), the reader is referred to~\cite{Antonio_Comparison2025}.
+Modern proof-theoretic semantics can be seen as having two main branches, both stemming from Prawitz's original idea of a General Proof Theory\footnote{Which itself stems from Prawitz's considerations of Gentzen's statements on natural deduction in his paper~\cite{Gentzen_Untersuchungen_1935}.}~\cite{Prawitz1971ideas, prawitz1973towards}: The first, that of Proof-theoretic Validity (P-tV), concerns itself with the issue of what constitutes a valid proof.
+This approach to meaning can be seen as being closer to Prawitz's General Proof Theory than the alternative we present here and has been explored by authors such as Dummett~\cite{Dummett_LogicalBasis_1991}, Prawitz~\cite{Prawitz_General_Proof_Theory_1974}, Schroeder-Heister~\cite{Schroeder-Heister1991-SCHUPS,SchroederHeister_UniformPtSforLogicalConstants_1991} along with Piecha and de-Campos Sanz~\cite{Piecha2015failure, Piecha_CompletenessInPtS_2016}.
+The second, that of Base-extension Semantics (B-eS), concerns itself with the question of what constitutes a valid formula, and is the approach we will consider in this paper.
+This approach has been previously explored by Sandqvist~\cite{Tor2005, Tor_HypothesisDischarging_2015} and Schroeder-Heister, Piecha and de-Campos Sanz~\cite{Piecha_CompletenessInPtS_2016, CamposSanz2014-CAMACR-5}.
+Whilst Sandqvist gives a sound and complete B-eS for classical logic in his doctoral thesis~\cite{Tor2005}, which he also later also discusses in~\cite{Tor2009}, it was really his work on Intuitionistic Propositional Logic (IPL)~\cite{Tor2015} which cemented the importance of B-eS as a viable approach to P-tS.
+In particular, in this work, he develops the rather elegant completeness argument that forms the basis of our own in this paper, which we shall discuss below.
+For a good comparison of these two approaches to Pt-S (as well as a third approach that is similar to B-eS), the reader is referred to~\cite{Antonio_Comparison2025}.

 Sandqvist starts from the notion of an atomic rule $\mathcal{R}$, which we write linearly as $(P_1\seq q_1,\dots,P_n\seq q_n)\seq r$ and defines a base $\baseB$ to be a set of such rules.
 Such rules are to be considered as an instance of a valid inferential step that one can use in the justification of a particular atomic sentence.
 This is made precise through the definition of a derivability relation, $\deriveBaseM{\baseB}$, between bases, sets of atoms and individual atoms, as exemplified in Figure~\ref{fig:B-eS-IPL}.
 One should understand $\baseB$ as an $\rm NJ$-like object, whose elements are not schematic in nature.
 Consequently, just as how $\rm NJ$ can be thought of as generating the consequence relation $\vdash_{\rm NJ}$ for IPL, $\baseB$ can be thought of as generating the consequence relation $\deriveBaseM{\baseB}$.
 Sandqvist uses this consequence relation to thus define a support relation $\suppM{\baseB}{}$ on IPL sequents.